-Generally for safari the longer the lens the better – this is where you see the classic shots of photographers with very long tele photo lenses!
+Generally for safari the longer the camera lens the better – this is where you see the classic shots of photographers with very long super zoom camera lenses!
 However, these lenses are expensive and very heavy!
-I probably use my longer lens 2-3 times a year on trips – but I am super happy when I have it.
-And I have had the same one for many years.
-So the good news is they do last – but as I mentioned above you are tied in to the brand of your body camera.
+I probably use my longer camera lens 2-3 times a year on trips – but I am super happy when I have it.
+And I have had the same zoom camera lens for many years.
+So the good news is that these camera lenses do last – but as I mentioned above you are tied into the brand of your body camera.

 Best Camera Accessories to take on an African Photo Safari

-There are 3 key accessories that I always take on Safari:
+There are 4 key camera accessories that I always take on a Safari:

 A tripod will serve you well on safari.
 Its key benefit is giving you a base for your camera that is completely stable – allowing for a much greater chance of getting your shot in a clean crisp focus.
-There is no need for anything fancy – this amazon basics one really does the job.Click here to order your Amazon Basics Tripod
+There is no need for anything fancy when it comes to tripods – B&H has a couple of great low-cost options.

 Using Your Phone to Take Photos on Safari